manvik99/PokemonProject/README.md

 To run the project follow the steps below:

-1) Create a virtual env and install the dependencies using pip install -r requirements.txt
+1) Create a virtual env and install the dependencies using pip install -r requirements.txt ( Dependencies needed: requests, pandas, matplotlib )
 2) Run the command: python .\main.py
 3) Enter the pokemon Name and get access to its fitness profile and suggested workout plans